bolt-project/bolt/README.md

 Bolt
 ----
-Multidimensional arrays via a common interface for data.
+Multidimensional arrays in numpy and Spark via a common interface.

 Optimal performance whether data are small, medium, or very, very lage.

 Goals